akeneo/pim-helpcenter/README.md

-# Akeneo Help center
+# Akeneo PIM help center
-This repository holds the sources for our help center, made by hand with love.
+This repository holds the sources for our PIM help center, made by hand with love.

-**Install/preview the help center**
+**Install/preview the PIM help center**

 First, you will need [Node](https://nodejs.org/en/) as well as [Gulp-cli](https://github.com/gulpjs/gulp-cli).